formidablejs/formidablejs.org/docs/broadcasting.md

 :::

-## Defining Broadcasts
+## Defining Channels

-Broadcasts are channels that broadcast messages to other clients.
+Channels are broadcasting events that clients can listen to.
 For example, a chat application may broadcast messages to a conversation channel.
 All clients listening on that channel will receive the message.
-Broadcasts may be defined using the `channel` method on the `Broadcast` class.
-The `channel` method accepts two arguments: the channel name and the data that should be broadcast to the channel:
+Channels may be defined using the `channel` method on the `Broadcast` class.
+The `channel` method accepts 2 arguments: the channel name and an optional callback that can be used to authorize the channel:

 <Tabs
 	defaultValue={State.language}